wini-rs/wini/wini-website/src/pages/doc/pages/maud/what-is-maud.md

 ## Quick tutorial

-_If you want a complete tutorial, I encourage you to read <https://maud.lambda-fairy.xyz/> which goes in depth of the complete syntax of Maud and is really a greate ressource_
+_If you want a complete tutorial, I encourage you to read <https://maud.lambda-fairy.xyz/> which goes in depth of the complete syntax of Maud and is really a great ressource_

 ### Element declaration